hypeapps/wykopolka-android/README.md

 ###### How it works?

 Wykop community give books to Wykopółka.
 Another user can add title to your wish list.
-If book is available current owner send it willing user.
+If book is available, current owner send it to willing user.
 While user read book send it to another user.
 Simply!

 Umberto Eco: